Tyler O'Neill Player Props: Cardinals vs. Pirates

 Tyler O'Neill At The Plate

-- O'Neill is batting .279 with a double, two home runs and two walks.
+- O'Neill has a double, two home runs and two walks while batting .255.

-- O'Neill is batting .353 with one homer during his last outings and is on a five-game hitting streak.

-- O'Neill has reached base via a hit in nine games this year (of 13 played), and had multiple hits in three of those games.
+- O'Neill has picked up a hit in 64.3% of his 14 games this year, with more than one hit in 21.4% of those games.

-- In 13 games played this year, he has homered in two of them.
+- In 14 games played this year, he has gone deep in two of them.

-- In three games this year, O'Neill has picked up an RBI, with more than one RBI once.
+- O'Neill has driven in a run in three games this year (21.4%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.